 Lyme disease is caused by a spiral-shaped microscopic organism, or spirochete, called Borrelia burgdorferi.
 This bacterium lives in the gut of the eastern black-legged tick, previously referred to as the deer tick (Ixodes scapularis) and the Western black-legged tick (Ixodes pacificus), and can be transmitted when an infected tick feeds on a dog, person, or other mammal.
 These ticks are extremely small, ranging from the size of a grain of sand to the size of a sesame seed.
 Black-legged ticks prefer to hide in shady, moist ground litter, but they can be found above ground, clinging to tall grass, brush, shrubs, and low tree branches.
 They also inhabit gardens and lawns, particularly at the edges of woodlands and around old stone walls, where deer and white-footed mice, the ticks' preferred hosts, thrive.

 Lyme can affect dogs of all ages, breeds, and sizes.
 The more time a dog spends outside in areas where ticks are prevalent, the greater the risk!
-In addition to Lyme disease, dogs are at risk for being infected by many other different tick-borne diseases.
-To learn more about other tick diseases, visit www.dogsandticks.com.
+In addition to Lyme disease, dogs are at risk for many other different tick-borne infections.

 There are several scary things about Lyme disease: